At The Beginning There Was A Maple Tree and then... the birth of Ferno the Forno (Oven)

 - It slows down the drop in temperature of the oven.

-Living in the NW, we get a lot of rain, cladding is a must to protect the overall structure.
+Living in the NW, we get a lot of rain, so cladding is a must to protect the overall structure.

 |